MyFitnessPal or Cronometer: which tracker fits your needs?

 The AI that adapts your recipes

-Accessible without a learning curve
+Accessible with no learning curve

 Verdict